xavier/dcpu16/README.md

 The code is surely **not as clean as I want it to be**, parts of the VM are still under construction

 * The **external API will change** (especially code loading and the ugly parameters to the run method)
-* **Unobtrusive instrumentation** must to be added to allow easy stepping, tracing, watching and snapshots
+* **Instrumentation** must to be improved to allow easy stepping, tracing, watching and snapshots
 * Verify the correctness of the cycles calcultions
 * ...